nonpool/datalake-solution-spike/Comparison of data lake solution.md

 <img src="https://camo.githubusercontent.com/5535944a613e60c9be4d3a96e3d9bd34e5aba5cddc1aa6c6153123a958698289/68747470733a2f2f646f63732e64656c74612e696f2f6c61746573742f5f7374617469632f64656c74612d6c616b652d77686974652e706e67" alt="Delta Lake Logo" style="zoom: 25%;" />

 Delta Lake is an open source project of Apache Spark on Databricks.
 It is an important part of Databricks's expansion of the Spark ecosystem.
-With deep integration of Spark, it is very convenient to enjoy the convenience brought by the Spark ecosystem.
+With deep integration of Spark, we can easily enjoy the convenience brought by the Spark ecosystem.

 Official Introduction: Delta Lake is an open-source storage framework that enables building a Lakehouse architecture with compute engines including Spark, PrestoDB, Flink, Trino, and Hive and APIs for Scala, Java, Rust, Ruby, and Python.